mhyllander/gpg-bridge-wsl2-ruby/README.md

 Unpack the release file to a suitable location in the Windows filesystem that is reachable from both Windows and WSL.

 Edit the PATHS section in the [`gpgbridge_helper.sh`](gpgbridge_helper.sh) file (or set the variables before sourcing the file.)
+When `SCRIPT_DIR_WSL` is set appropriately, the helper file can be used from all WSL distributions.

 Add the following commands to your `~/.bash_profile`, `~/.bashrc`, `~/.zshrc` or similar.
-Add `--ssh` to enable SSH forwarding and `--wsl2` if you are running WSL2..
+Add `--ssh` to enable SSH forwarding and `--wsl2` if you are running WSL2.

   1. Source the file: `source path/to/gpgbridge_helper.sh`.
   2. Call the start function: `start_gpgbridge [ --ssh ] [ --wsl2 ]`.